 Questions you may have include:

-- What is the solar system model of the atom?
+- What is the Bohr model of the atom?

 - How is the nucleus put together?